-Following this offering's completion, the holders of an aggregate of 16,707,522 shares of our common stock, or their permitted transferees, are entitled to rights with respect to the registration of these shares under the Securities Act.
+Following the completion of this offering, the holders of an aggregate of 8,922,121 shares of our common stock, or their permitted transferees, are entitled to rights with respect to the registration of these shares under the Securities Act.
 These rights are provided under the terms of an investors' rights agreement between us and the holders of these shares, and include demand registration rights, short-form registration rights and piggyback registration rights, as set forth below.